Activities and field trips for Kookmin University

 Korea University

-transfer students must have completed at least one semester at their current institution.
+- Transfer students must have completed one full semester at their current institution to apply

 Yonsei University